mswertz/molgenis-experimental/README.md

 # Welcome to MOLGENIS

-MOLGENIS is an collaborative open source project on a mission to generate great software infrastructure for life science research.
-Each app in the MOLGENIS family comes with rich data management interface and plug-in integration of analysis tools in R, Java and web services.
+MOLGENIS is an collaborative open source project on a mission to generate great web applications for life science researchers.

-The procedure below tells you how to checkout the molgenis project and build one of the example apps
+The procedure below tells you how to checkout and build the molgenis suite, or use it to generate your own.

 ## 1. clone the molgenis repo